A Recruiter Messaged You on LinkedIn – Now What?

 Replying to a recruiter goes a long way.
 Whether you want to hear about that particular job or not, it’s always good to build connections with recruiters because you never know when they may be hiring for a position that you could want down the line.

 If you are not sure whether you are interested in the job, it’s worth asking some questions to find out more information.
 Schedule a phone call with the recruiter so you can learn more about the position.
 There may be aspects of the job that were not mentioned in the initial message that would appeal to you.
 Once all your initial questions are answered, you can decide if you would like to be considered as a candidate.

 Though it may seem out of the blue, you never know when a recruiter may contact you with an amazing employment opportunity.
 It is in your benefit to develop relationships with recruiters in your industry.
 If you keep an open mind, your next LinkedIn InMail message may lead to a great new career.

-This article has been updated from an original Bristol Associates post from 2016.
+This article, “A Recruiter Messaged You on LinkedIn – Now What?” has been updated from an original Bristol Associates post from 2016.

 Bristol Associates, Inc. is an executive search firm with over 50 years of excellence in recruiting nationwide.
 Bristol specializes in recruiting for the Casino Gaming; Hotels and Resorts; Travel, Tourism, and Attractions; Facilities and Concessions; Food and Beverage Manufacturing; Restaurant; Hospital and Healthcare; and Nonprofit industries.